catboychoreo/corn-on-the-job/README.md

 Jamie Sipes & Van Din at Ruston High School Chapter #617 - Developed for 2025 FBLA Website Coding & Development

 ## 🌽 About Corn on the Job
-COTJ is a job search application for students attending Ruston High School.
+Corn on the Job is a job search application for students attending Ruston High School.
 The website is designed to support three different types of users, including students, employers, and administrators.
+At Corn on the Job, our goal is to connect students with meaningful career opportunities by providing a user-friendly platform that makes the job search process simple, efficient, and accessible.
+We aim to **nurture** growth, **empower** talent, and **help individuals find their perfect job**, *one kernel at a time*.

 ## Student Features
 A student account may view approved job postings and apply for jobs.
 On applying, the employer will recieve application information.